SlavaMelanko/cpp20/README.md

 <a name="modules"></a>
 ## Modules

-:white_check_mark: No header files
+:white_check_mark: No need of header files

+  > Separation into interface and implementation files is possible but it is obsolete

 :white_check_mark: No need for include guard

-:white_check_mark: No need to invent unique names, same names in multiple modules will not clash
+:white_check_mark: No need to invent unique names

+  > Same names in multiple modules will not clash
-:white_check_mark: Separation into interface and implementation files is possbile but it is obsolete

 :white_check_mark: Modules explicitely state what should be exported (e.g. functions, classes, ...)

-:white_check_mark: Modules are processed only once, therefore **faster build time**
+:white_check_mark: Faster build time

+  > Modules are processed only once.
+Compare this with M headers which are included in N translation units.
+  > The combinatorial explosion means, that the header has to be parsed M*N times.

 :white_check_mark: Preprocessor macros have no effect on modules

-:white_check_mark: Order of module inports in not important
+:white_check_mark: Order of module imports in not important

 ```cpp
 // cppcon.cpp